 Not long after marriage, Soanya will begin to feel underappreciated for all she does on the boat, and wonder why she is always forced to open the ration containers and set up the table for meals, as well as clean the head.
 Reid will wonder why he is always in charge of steering the vessel, and blamed when they end up off the coast of Liberia when it was supposed to be Senegal.

-Small idiosyncrasies that seemed almost cute months before begin too get under each others’ skin, like the way Reid picks at the dry skin on his calloused feet, and then chews on the skin before he spits it onto the floor (which she will undoubtedly have to sweep).
+Small idiosyncrasies that seemed almost cute months before begin to get under each others’ skin, like the way Reid picks at the dry skin on his calloused feet, and then chews on the skin before he spits it onto the floor (which she will undoubtedly have to sweep).
 Or the way Soanya continuously asks Reid what his ten favorite parts about her are, when all Reid can think about is his one favorite thing that has not been forthcoming.

 The annoyance with one another will reach beyond habits and to the mere sight of one another on the ship, and each will begin to communicate more with the outside world via internet than with one another.
-Reid may reconnect with a woman closer to his age whom he knew in high school, and Soanya may find the profile of a doctor from America who now works in her native country of Guyana and fall instantly in love with him, but feel shameful for her sinful desires.
+Reid may reconnect with a woman closer to his age who he knew in high school, and Soanya may find the profile of a doctor from America who now works in her native country of Guyana and fall instantly in love with him, but feel shameful for her sinful desires.
 She may at that point decide that having a child could fix all of their marital problems, for if they cannot love one another, at least they could both love their child and rekindle their own emotions.

 Reid, however, by this point will have given up all hope, and will be planning to decree his own divorce, when the ship is attacked by pirates off the coast of Madagascar.
-Reid will try valiantly to hide in the cargo hold, but he is brought out face his plunderers.
+Reid will try valiantly to hide in the cargo hold, but he will be brought out to face his plunderers.
 They will take all electronic equipment, including the laptop and GPS device.
 They may discuss taking Soanya as well, but figure she is a witch-lady if she is married to an old white man, or something to that effect.
 After the pirates leave, the couple will continue on to the nearest safe port to end their journey after 163 days.
 Good luck Reid and Soanya from Real Wisconsin News, we'll check on the honeymoon later this year.